New iPad mini (2021) release date, price, specs and news

 The tablet will connect to 5G networks if you buy the cellular model, though if you opt for the Wi-Fi only model you'll only be able to get internet connection using Wi-Fi networks (as the name suggests).

+There are stereo speakers on the tablet, which should be useful for people who play music or watch videos out loud.

-We've yet to find out how big the battery is, but Apple says it'll offer "all-day battery life".
+We've yet to find out how big the battery is, but Apple says it'll offer "all-day battery life" which is laughably vague.
 It's unlikely we'll know much about what the battery can do until we try out the new tablet.

 iPadOS 15 software will come running on the device, which is Apple's iPad-centric spin on iOS 15.